smol-ai/GodMode/README.md

 npm run make # or npm run build
 ```

 Outputs go to `/out/make`.
-Run `smol-menubar.exe` to fire it up.
-Note that it may start minimized to your taskbar, in which case you'll have to click the icon to use it.
+Run `smol-menubar.exe` to fire up the app.
+Note that it may start minimized to your taskbar, in which case you'll have to click the icon to use it:

 ![image](images/minimized.jpg)